 Black Sea Kiofte is usually served with grilled or roasted tomatoes and green pepper.
 Also it can be served with onion, french friers, rice and bulgur pilaf separately.
 And it goes well with red wine, beer or ayran.

-Black Sea Cuisine is simple, tasty, inexpensive, unpretentious, …and unique.
+Black Sea Cuisine is simple, tasty and inexpensive.